-I am so glad my parents taught me to fish, both literally and figuratively speaking.
-Actually that is not entirely true; I was of an age when I knew everything and unteachable, and learning about gardening was very low on my agenda, but I did know that the green peas and freshly-squeezed orange juice straight from the garden were without equal; it did not take an epicure to establish that which the food companies produced was not even vaguely in the same league when it came to flavour.
-Whether it was nourishing or not was not important in those heady days.
+I am so glad my parents taught me to fish.
+Actually that is not entirely true; I was of an age when I knew everything and was unteachable, and learning about gardening was very low on my agenda.

-Watching long queues of desperately hungry people in the media waiting for food parcels again gave me a deep appreciation of the love of the garden that was gently planted deep in my psyche without my even knowing it; they left a legacy that is without equal.
+Watching long queues of desperately hungry people in the media waiting for food parcels awoke in me a long-dormant appreciation of the love of the garden that had been gently planted deep in my psyche without my even knowing it; my parents left a legacy that is without equal.

 We have at least 10 different fruiting bushes and trees growing in our garden.
 On any one day our family would be enjoying at least three.
 Right now it is avocados, gooseberries and limes.
 In summer it might be mulberries, oranges and plums.
 Yes, you might have the conundrum of finding half a worm in your peach but that is a lesser evil compared to being diagnosed with leukaemia.

-Then there are mountains of fresh vegetables.
-Plenty of greens like kale, spinach and lettuce and thick butternut soup with slices of real bread and butter are daily on the platter.
+Then there are mountains of fresh vegetables at our green home.
+Plenty of greens like kale, spinach and lettuce are enjoyed daily; and thick butternut soup with slices of real bread and butter are daily on the platter.
 There will be three different kinds of beans for protein today and the peas are coming up strongly.
-Herbs like parsley and dhania and spring onions are what turn a dull lettuce salad into a delight to the senses.
+Herbs like parsley, dhania and spring-onions are what turn a dull lettuce-salad into a delight to the senses.

-Corn on the cob has daily been on the menu for lunch for three months, but alas they are now over and we were amiss in not planting potatoes in February so it’s freshly baked bread for lunch every day for our carbohydrate now.
+Corn on the cob has daily been on the menu for lunch for three months, but alas they are now over and we were amiss in not planting enough potatoes in February so it’s just freshly-baked bread for lunch every day for our carbohydrate this winter.

 Fresh honey straight from the hive actually is the legacy that my grandfather left behind.
-Three of his grandchildren are avid beekeepers.
-Cynical nutritionists say it’s just as bad for us as sugar; that may be true of the processed stuff you buy from the supermarket but our raw honey is rich in pollen and over thirty important micronutrients.
+Three of his offspring are avid beekeepers.
+Cynical nutritionists say it’s just as bad for us as sugar; scientist have shown that is true of the processed stuff you buy from the supermarket but our natural unprocessed nectar is rich in pollen and over thirty important micronutrients; and does not spike blood-glucose.
 Still, we do limit ourselves to a few teaspoons a day.
-It is a simple carbohydrate and will in excess spike your blood glucose.
+It is the refined and processed carbohydrates and do the damage.

 My parents did dabble for a time with chickens in cages, but soon realised that was not part of our philosophy of abundant living.
 Still that seed too was planted and today we enjoy fresh free-range eggs daily and the occasional young cockerel.